tombelieber/FreeDocGPT/.github/SECURITY.md

 We support the latest commit on `main`.

 ## Reporting a Vulnerability
-Please email security@vickyai.io (or use GitHub’s “Report a vulnerability” feature).
+Please use GitHub's "Report a vulnerability" feature or contact the project maintainers.
 We aim to respond within 72 hours.

 ## Scope